matxa/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

     i_sec_loop++;

-The if statement is just checking if the value of the index of given string (s) matches the value of the index of letters[]; if so then change the value of that index with a new char,that char is found in the numbers[]
+The if statement is just checking if the value of the index of given string (s) matches the value of the index of letters[]; if so then change the value of that index with a new char, that char is found in the numbers[]

  - Return